 Clothing for women

 As such many of these recommendations are lightweight clothing, made from breathable, natural fibres and are practical and easy to pack, some of the most important considerations when it comes to knowing what to pack for Greece for women.

 That does not mean that fashion has to go out the window.
 In fact, many parts of Greece are quite glamorous and the Greeks, like many Europeans, are quite stylish.
 There are many wonderful shops that will catch your eye and I’ve often found many cute and affordable finds on my visits, so leave some room for shopping too!

 Dresses – day

 Pack 3 or 4 dresses in natural fibres that require no ironing in a couple of colours and perhaps a striped or patterned one too.
 If it’s summer you will want something cool and lightweight and something with pockets is always a bonus!

 Dresses – night

 The ancient Greeks invented the Toga so of course, a Kaftan is the perfect choice for nights out on the Greek Islands especially if you are visiting one of the super cool bars or beach clubs on say Mykonos or Paros, or have booked a romantic sunset dinner on Santorini.

-This Kaftan can be worn in a multitude of ways and can be belted or tucked in to become a short dress too.
+A Kaftan style dress like this can be worn in a multitude of ways and can be belted or tucked in to become a short dress too.
 It fits almost everyone and can gently be rolled in your luggage for minimal ironing.